How Aerosmith Capped a Tumultuous Period with ‘Nine Lives’

 After Aerosmith recorded the song “Nine Lives,” the band decided also to use the phrase as the title of its new album.
 It was an expression not only of the ups and downs, the second and third chances that the Boston rockers had experienced in their then-25-year career.
 It also signified the arduous process that it took to complete their latest studio record.

-The “Toxic Twins” and Ballad teamed up in 1996 in Miami, beginning to write songs such as “Falling in Love (Is Hard on the Knees),” “Taste of India” and “Pink” (the last one with Richie Supa, also).
+The “Toxic Twins” and Ballard teamed up in 1996 in Miami, beginning to write songs such as “Falling in Love (Is Hard on the Knees),” “Taste of India” and “Pink” (the last one with Richie Supa).
 Perry and Tyler also wrote with previous collaborators Desmond Child and Mark Hudson, while starting a new partnership with Marti Frederiksen.

-Just after the other members of Aerosmith – guitarist Brad Whitford, bassist Tom Hamilton and drummer Joey Kramer – came down to start rehearsing the new material, something unexpected happened.
+Just after the rest of Aerosmith – guitarist Brad Whitford, bassist Tom Hamilton and drummer Joey Kramer – came down to start rehearsing the new material, something unexpected happened.
 Kramer started to feel ill.